Canadian residents going down south

 Federal non-refundable tax credits

-Can you claim medical expenses paid in the U.S.?
+Medical expenses paid in the U.S.

 For more information, see lines 33099 and 33199 or Income Tax Folio S1-F1-C1, Medical Expense Tax Credit.

-Did you pay premiums to private health-services plans?
+Paying premiums to private health-services plans

 Generally, you can claim the premiums paid to a private health-services plan as a medical expense on your return.